Dan C. Hoffman Background

 As of the winter of 2017 my spiritual direction practice included women and men who self identified as: Orthodox Church, Episcopalian, Lutheran, United Methodist, non-denominational evangelical, United Church of Christ, Mennonite and no formal religious affiliation.

 My personal interests are biking, genealogy, reading, travel, the arts.
-My focus is on my family of two grown children, two grandchildren, and my life partner, Frank, as well as extended family of dear friends.
+My focus is on my family of two grown children, three grandchildren, and my life partner, Frank, as well as extended family of dear friends.

 "Finding the next step on the spiritual journey . . . . ."